Robo3D/User-Manuals/docs/source/web-interface/index.rst

 If you are having trouble connecting to a wireless network directly through the Robo C2 or Robo R2 screen, you can use the web dashboard to get around this issue.

-1. FIrst, we must connect to the printer via hotspot mode.
+1. First, we must connect to the printer via hotspot mode.
 Once we have secured a connection through hotspot mode, click on your 'Settings' button in the upper right of the interface.

 2. Next, scroll down to 'Network connection' at the bottom of the left hand menu.
 Here you will see a list of available wireless networks that you can connect to.